 A strict ethical policy means no investment goes to companies involved in the arms trade, fossil fuels, animal testing, and so on.
 Because customers vote every year on how their money is used, new concerns are regularly included, such as genetic modification or climate change.
 The bank has turned away over 900 million pounds worth of loan applications since it adopted its ethical policy in 1992.

-Because the Co-operative is not on the stock market, it is much more stable than other banks, and has actually grown during the credit crisis.
+Because the Co-operative is not on the stock market, it is considered more stable than other banks.
+However, an ill-advised merger with Britannia has caused problems, and plans to expand the bank have stalled.

 Smile is an online subsidiary of the Co-op, so all of the above is true of Smile accounts too.
 Smile was the first internet bank launched in the UK.
 Because it doesn’t support a network of branches, it has lower running costs, and these are passed on to customers in lower charges and higher rates.